purescript-codegen/purescript-read-dts/README.md

   * Finally we have `ReadDTS/Instantiation.purs` module which provides an AST for an instantiated type from a given type declaration.

-This is directed and acyclical dependency graph of modules so you can use any previous layer without bothering about our ASTs design.
+This is directed and acyclical dependency graph of modules so you can use any previous layer without bothering about the next step ASTs design.

 ## Testing